ch-patrick-scheidegger/c-plus-plus-ost/week02/README.md

 **Note:** Do not write any fancy "UI", so that you can use your programs also as filters within a shell-pipeline.

 Compare the result of your function with the size of the file you use as input on the console (e.g., `$ allcharc < file.txt`).
-You executables should be located in the `Debug` directory of the executable project.
+Your executables should be located in the `Debug` directory of the executable project.

 ---